 If Netflix is your endgame then Astrill VPN passes with flying colors.
 To access other streaming services, you may be best served with highly rated VPNs like ExpressVPN or NordVPN.

 China’s Great Firewall

-If you have plans on travelling, you may wonder whether Astrill VPN does work in the country.
+If you have plans on traveling, you may wonder whether Astrill VPN does work in the country.
 As per our research, Astrill is one of the 7 out of 51 VPNs that work in China.

-Yet, be sure to get it before arriving to the country, as their website may not be accessible.
+Yet, be sure to get it before arriving in the country, as their website may not be accessible.
 Another little drawback with Astrill VPN’s China service is the lack of a 7-Day free trial.